-Our Favorites: The Chic at Every Age series, which proves that true style is simply timeless and ageless.
+Our Favorites: The blazers.
+The ever-present boots.
+The Chic at Every Age series, which proves that true style is simply timeless and ageless.

 Tiffany M. Battle is the content producer at The Werk!
 Place, which she describes as a contemporary lifestyle brand dedicated to enhancing and highlighting the lifestyle of women through a fashion lens, The Werk!
 Place explores all aspects of today’s woman’.
 With a background in engineering, Tiffany created her blog after a very inspirational trip to Paris Fashion Week back in 2012.

-Our Favorites: Bold, color statement looks like this red-hot ensemble with a neon punch.
+Our Favorites: The love for color.
+The ode to textures.
+Bold, color statement looks like this red-hot ensemble with a neon punch.